You are hereArchive - 2009 - blog

 On 2010 New Year eve: take a moment & look into the night sky read more »

-War: defend or kill endangered ocean life?
-Who stands between 750-ton whale-killing machine w/ military-class LRADs & its prey?
+"Whale Wars 2".
+To defend ocean life, they stand between 750-ton whale-killing machine with military-class LRADs & its prey

 "Whale Wars: Season 2" is coming soon, in the week of Dec.
 29. 2009 - "This time they've gone too far".